 Outpatient Behavioral Health Clinic

-Chief of Outpatient Psychiatry
+Medical Director of Outpatient Psychiatry

 The Outpatient Behavioral Health Clinic serves approximately 60,000 patients annually for psychopharmacology and psychotherapy.
 Our providers see patients with complex behavioral health issues, including mood disorders, severe psychosis, and substance use.
 The leaders, managers, administrators, physicians and clinicians at the Outpatient Behavioral Health Clinic are committed to providing comprehensive, high quality, accessible and culturally appropriate care to their large and diverse patient population.
 This challenge requires ongoing research initiatives to understand, and subsequently improve aspects of care including logistical clinic flow, patient engagement, patient satisfaction, clinician burnout, relative volume and burden of psychiatric needs, and so on.
 Findings from various quality improvement (QI) initiatives are critical to informing the ongoing improvement of outpatient services.
 The Outpatient Behavioral Health Clinic supports and encourages its staff to pursue research opportunities both within outpatient services and beyond.